KillyBOT/KEngine/README.md

 		- Vertex shading (vshade.c)
 			- Take in a vertex, do some shading and transformations on it, and add that vertex to the geometry shader
 		- Geometry shading (gshade.c)
 			- Take in two or three vertices at a time (depending on whether you're drawing a line or not) and output line or polygon structures.
-If the polygons aren't going to be rendered because they're not facing the right way, discard them at this step.
+If the polygons aren't going to be rendered because they're not facing the right way or they are off screen, discard them at this step.
+			- I think I will also add a way to turn polygons that are partially off screen into multiple polygons that are on screen
 		- Fragment shading (fshade.c)
 			- Take in a list of fragments (a SCREEN_WIDTH by SCREEN_HEIGHT sized block of data I think) and return a buffer of pixels
 	- Post-processing (process.h)